 For example, the Vanguard Total World Stock Index Fund models a basket of over 8,000 stocks worldwide, thus echoing annual global stock market returns at just 0.19% in fees.
 After all, once the stocks are selected for the year, there’s not much to update!
 Since the fund manager doesn’t buy and sell stocks all the time, you don’t pay them a premium.

 Not even Warren Buffett beats the stock market as a whole, so as a first source of long-term, automated growth, index funds are your best choice.
 And Vanguard offers a whole variety of them.
 Just pick one and get started.

 Different people need different books at different times.
 Maybe you have your own financial system already.
 Or no debt left.
 But wherever you are in your journey, reading a new finance book once or twice a year will usually make you rethink your strategy.
 That in itself has value.
-And maybe The Barefoot Investor will do exactly that for you in 2018.
+And maybe The Barefoot Investor will do exactly that for you.

 Who would I recommend The Barefoot Investor summary to?

 The 26 year old area manager, who just started her professional career, and has no financial system in place, the 37 year old young father, who wants to get out of his debt, and anyone who’s scared to start investing.